 Interest rates are fixed at 5%, and interest is deferred as long as you are enrolled at least half-time.
 UNC Loans are repaid to ECSI, the loan servicer.

-Once you decide to borrow money, you will have the option to accept, decline or adjust your offered loan amounts.
+Once you decide to borrow money, you will need to take action to accept, and if needed, reduce the amount you wish to borrow.
 To receive your loans, you will need to complete certain loan requirements, such as loan entrance counseling and sign a master promissory note.
 Any loan requirements you need to meet will appear on your To-Do list in the Student Center of Connect Carolina.

 Completing Promissory Notes